Mother Teresa Biography

-Recognised as Saint Teresa of Calcutta in the Catholic Church, Mother Teresa was born Agnes Gonxha Bojaxhiu in Skopje, Macedonia on August 27, 1910 and left for her heavenly abode on September 5, 1997.
-As an Albanian-Indian Roman Catholic nun, Mother Teresa initially lived for eighteen years in Macedonia, later moved to Ireland and finally landed in India, where she spent a major portion of her lifetime.
+Recognised as Saint Teresa of Calcutta (now Kolkata) in the Catholic Church, Mother Teresa was born Agnes Gonxha Bojaxhiu in Skopje, Macedonia on August 27, 1910 and left for her heavenly abode on September 5, 1997.
+As an Albanian-Indian Roman Catholic nun, Mother Teresa initially lived for eighteen years in Macedonia, later moved to Ireland, and finally landed in India, where she spent a major part of her lifetime.

 Mother Teresa’s Early Life

 As the youngest child of Nikolle and Dranafile Bojazhiu (an Albanian politician), Mother Teresa was fascinated by the stories about the lives of missionaries and the way they were serving mankind in West Bengal.
 At the tender age of 12, Agnes alias Mother Teresa decided to dedicate her life to a religious cause.
 It was at the age of 18 that she left her parental home in Skopje and joined the Sisters of Loreto, the Irish community comprising nuns involved in operating missions across India.
 In 1929, Mother Teresa landed in India for the first time and pursued her love for teaching from 1931 to 1948.
 She taught at the St. Teresa’s School in Darjeeling.